authority to amend or waive any of the following policies with a majority vote, subject to Board of

 Revised Dec 2014

-About Us The Booster Club meets the 1st Monday of each month (August-July) at 6:00 pm in DB Room 106 unless otherwise noted on the Activity Calendar.
+About Us The Booster Club meets the 1st Monday of each month (August-July) at 6:00 pm unless otherwise noted on the Activity Calendar.
 Everyone is welcome to attend!
-2019-2020 Dates . . .
+The purpose of the . . .